learning-projects-v1/docker-and-cloud/README.md

-# Project-2 — Dockerized Full-Stack Chat Application
+# Project-2 — Simple Dockerized angular dashboard
 ## Overview

 **Project-2** is a full-stack chat application built using **Angular**, **ASP.NET Core**, with a strong emphasis on real-world architecture, Docker-based deployment, and environment-specific configuration.